Moddable-OpenSource/moddable/documentation/network/network.md

 ### remove(service) or remove(serviceType)

-The `remove` function is used both to unregisters the service and to cancel monitoring for a service type.
+The `remove` function is used both to unregister the service and to cancel monitoring for a service type.

 To unregister a service, pass the service description.
 This announces to the network that it is no longer available.
-The `service` object passed must be the same object provided to `add`.
+The `service` object must be the same object provided to `add`.

 To cancel monitoring for a service type, pass the name of the service type.